Total Eclipse (1994 video game)

 Total Eclipse is a space flight simulation video game developed and published by Crystal Dynamics for 3DO.
 It was later ported to the PlayStation under the title Total Eclipse Turbo.
 The game was copyrighted in 1993 and released 1994.
+Total Eclipse Turbo was a launch title for the PlayStation in the U.S., with the game's released date predating the North American console launch by 11 days.
 A sequel, Solar Eclipse, was released for Sega Saturn and PlayStation.